How to Start Print on Demand Shopify Store

 1. Print on Demand is a Business

-First, print-on-demand is a real business; you must treat it as such.
+First, print-on-demand is a legitimate business; you must treat it accordingly.

 If what you do is create hundreds of designs and put them on random store products, you’re not likely to make any sales.

-And just because the design looks significant to you doesn’t mean others find it interesting, and people will flock to your store.
+Just because the design looks significant to you doesn’t mean others will find it interesting and flock to your store.

 You must build a storefront representing a people, culture, or lifestyle.
-It takes more than creating your store, naming it, and sharing the links to make money from print-on-demand businesses.
+Making money from print-on-demand businesses requires more than creating your store, naming it, and sharing the links.

-You must focus on a business strategy that helps you reach your goals.
+You must focus on a business strategy that enables you to achieve your goals.

 2. Choose a Niche

-Regarding business strategy and focus, print-on-demand business also requires focusing on a specific niche market
+Regarding business strategy and focus, a print-on-demand business also requires focusing on a specific niche market

-Often, beginners start a POD store selling everything under the sun.
+Often, beginners start a POD store selling a wide range of products.

 Save yourself the trouble; you’re not Amazon or Walmart.
 Not AliExpress or Alibaba?